Tips for Caregivers This Holiday Season

 Your caregiver self-care checklist

-Prioritizing your own self-care is an incredibly important part of being a caregiver.
-When your physical, mental and emotional well-being are tended to, you are in a better position to be able to provide care for your loved one.
+Prioritizing your own self-care is an incredibly important part of being a caregiver, especially around the holidays.
+When your physical, mental, and emotional well-being are tended to, you are in a better position to be able to provide care and a special experience for your loved one.
 Taking time to de-stress and reenergize is beneficial for everyone.

 Here are a few ways you can take care of yourself and avoid burnout this holiday season: